R3ITOSv87/timelapse_assembler/README.md

 - It checks if the specified directory exists.
 If not, an error message is displayed, and the script terminates.
 - If the `--remove-dark` option is used or selected, the script filters out dark images by calculating their brightness using `ImageMagick`.
 Only images above a certain brightness threshold are included.
 - Using `ffmpeg`, the remaining `.jpg` images in the given directory are assembled into a timelapse video.
 The `-pattern_type glob` parameter allows the use of wildcards to find all `.jpg` files.
+- If the `--stabilize` option is used or selected, the script will stabilize the generated timelapse using `ffmpeg`'s vidstab plugin.
+The stabilized video is saved with the same output file name, overwriting the original.
 - The video is saved as an MP4 file, with the specified frame rate (`FPS`) and output file name (`OUTPUT_FILE`).

 ## Troubleshooting